 Beyond subtle microvascular changes in the retina, systemic metabolic and vascular disease can lead to progression to frank retinopathy (retinal disease) with retinal hemorrhages (bleeding in the back of the eye) and signs of retinal ischemia (tissue death due to inadequate blood and oxygen supply).

 The process of retinopathy begins with microvascular abnormalities that lead to reduced blood flow to the retina.
-The oxygen-starved retina then sends signals that start the construction of new blood vessels to try and bring more blood (and thus more oxygen).
+The oxygen-starved retina then sends signals that start constructing new blood vessels to try and bring more blood (and thus more oxygen).
 However, these blood vessels are built rapidly and shoddily, meaning they are more fragile and prone to break and leak.
 After a bleed, the risk is not over.
 Blood is reabsorbed but leaves fibrotic material (scar tissue) that can pull on the retina and lead to a retinal detachment and subsequent blindness.

 In a study with diabetic individuals, those with tight blood pressure control had a 34% reduction in progression of retinopathy, a 47% reduced risk of deterioration in vision, and a reduced risk of stroke and death.